Asana vs SAP Portfolio and Project Management comparison

 Find out what your peers are saying about Asana vs. SAP Portfolio and Project Management and other solutions.
 Updated: May 2024.

 Asana is ranked 3rd in Project Management Software with 43 reviews while SAP Portfolio and Project Management is ranked 9th in Project Portfolio Management with 4 reviews.
 Asana is rated 8.4, while SAP Portfolio and Project Management is rated 9.0.
-The top reviewer of Asana writes "Stands out with portfolios, easy setup, and real-time information, but needs big improvement when it comes to workflows, automation, and dashboards".
+The top reviewer of Asana writes "Extremely stable, user-friendly, and easy to navigate".
 On the other hand, the top reviewer of SAP Portfolio and Project Management writes "End-to-end project management capabilities and offers seamless vendor and client contract alignment".
-Asana is most compared with Microsoft Azure DevOps, Microsoft Project, Wrike, monday.com and Planisware, whereas SAP Portfolio and Project Management is most compared with EcoSys, Jira, ServiceNow Strategic Portfolio Management, Planisware and Planview Portfolios.
+Asana is most compared with Microsoft Azure DevOps, Microsoft Project, Wrike, monday.com and Procore Project Management, whereas SAP Portfolio and Project Management is most compared with EcoSys, Jira, ServiceNow Strategic Portfolio Management, Planview Portfolios and Planisware.
 See our Asana vs. SAP Portfolio and Project Management report.

 See our list of best Project Portfolio Management vendors and best Project Management Software vendors.